rbind/mikmart/content/post/2024-10-11-ggragged-0-2-0/index.markdown

 Overall I'm really happy with how the code base turned out after these changes, and I'm confident this puts the package on stable ground for future development.
 I've done quite a bit of testing to ensure I didn't miss any features that rendering via `FacetWrap` was giving for free.
-But if you spot something I missed, I'd really appreciate it if you [opened an issue on GitHub](https://github.com/mikmart/ggragged/issues) to let me know.
+But if you spot something I did miss, I'd really appreciate it if you would [open an issue on GitHub](https://github.com/mikmart/ggragged/issues) to let me know.